 Track your percentage over time and see how much your bounce rate, dwell time, and conversion rates improve.
 This is an example of trackable metrics that show how efforts are moving the needle – that will need to be visible or presented in other dashboards than Google Analytics.
 Hopefully we see the fruit of our efforts in Google Analytics, but occasionally, we don’t and need to have other documenting and dashboard views to provide those efforts/optimizations to managing partners/parties.

-Here’s what it all comes down to, conversion rates.
-These equations show how our SEO strategies are impacting or will impact the bottom lines.
-How many people are finding your site through organic searches today?
-How are channel traffics now overlapping (organic and social media, organic and CPC, etc.)?
-Marketing efforts notoriously rely on Last Click Attribution – so often we miss out on the “marketing recipe.”
-This is why tracking marketing efforts and conversion rates are a good way to connect success dots.
-A marketing strategy is lifted by tracking.
-Marketing efforts can be doubled, doubled back, or iterated upon where we have conversion rate data in some form.
+Marketing efforts notoriously rely on Last Click Attribution.
+So often, we miss out on the “marketing recipe.”
+This is why tracking marketing efforts and conversion rates is an excellent way to connect the dots of success.
+A marketing strategy is elevated by tracking.
+Marketing efforts can be doubled, doubled back, or iterated upon where we have conversion rate data available.

 All data points are self-serving and almost meaningless without context.
-Additionally, you can divide anything and in essence you’ve created a conversion rate.
-There are some activities that are really strong indicators of a successful digital marketing strategy and can be found or created in Google Analytics:
+Some activities are potent indicators of a successful digital marketing strategy and can be found or created in Google Analytics:

-- Pages per Session – the number of different pages throughout the site that a user is visiting during a single session.
-A travel site would benefit from this, because they want to show off multiple destinations within a city.
+- Pages per Session – The number of pages a user visits throughout the site during a single session.

-SEO is a marathon, not a sprint.
-Think of the parable of the tortoise and the hare.
+Remember, SEO is a marathon, not a sprint.
+Consider the parable of the tortoise and the hare.
 Pay-per-click campaigns are the hare, and SEO is the tortoise.
-PPC can get you results fast, but they can be a costly acquisition strategy.
-SEO is the long game, and slow and steady wins the race and can produce great returns on the investment over time.
+PPC can get you quick results, but it can be a costly acquisition strategy.
+SEO is a long game.
+Slow and steady wins the race and can also produce significant returns on investment over time.